imerlopez/imerlopez/README.md

 <h1 align="center">Hi 👋, I'm Imer Lopez</h1>
-<h3 align="center">A passionate Student and Developer from Belize</h3>
+<h3 align="center"> A Software Developer from Belize</h3>

 <div>

   ## 🧭 &nbsp;About Me

-  - 📚 Computer Science Student.
   <!-- - 🔭 I'm currently working on <a href="#">MyJob</a> -->
-  - 👀 I’m interested in Web Development, Mobile Development and Cyber Security
+  - 👀 I’m interested in Web Development, Mobile Development, and Cyber Security

   <br>